danburonline/public-notes/01 private/books/Augmenting Cognition/Activity-dependent plasticity.md

 ### Structural Plasticity

 - Structural plasticity involves changes in the brain’s physical structure.
-- Changes can include the growth of new neurons ([[neurogenesis]]), the formation of new neural connections (synaptogenesis), or the pruning away of less-used connections (synaptic pruning).
+- Changes can include the growth of new neurons ([[Neurogenesis]]), the formation of new neural connections (synaptogenesis), or the pruning away of less-used connections (synaptic pruning).

 ## Key Principle